 On September 1, 1868, Frederick Bradlee sold 11 Commonwealth to his daughter, Elizabeth Gair (Bradlee) Abbot, the wife of dry goods commission merchant Henry Ward Abbot.
 They made it their home.
 They previously had lived at 8 Louisburg Square.

 Elizabeth Bradlee Abbot married in June of 1881 to Frederic Jessup Stimson, an attorney, and they moved to Dedham.
 Frederic Bradlee Abbot moved to Worcester in about 1885.
-Lucretia (Lula) Wainwright Abbot married in December of 1894 to Jean Mure, an instructor of French at Harvard; after their marriage, they lived at the Hotel Brunswick (southeast corner of Clarendon and Boylston).
-Henry Ward Abbot married in May of 1898 to Isobel Anderson; after their marriage they lived at 11 Commonwealth with his mother.
+Lucretia (Lulu) Wainwright Abbot married in December of 1894 to Jean Mure, an instructor of French at Harvard; after their marriage, they lived at the Hotel Brunswick (southeast corner of Clarendon and Boylston).
+Henry Ward Abbot, Jr., married in May of 1898 to Isobel Anderson; after their marriage they lived at 11 Commonwealth with his mother.
 Henry Abbot was an artist and noted ornithologist.

 11 Commonwealth was not listed in the 1904 Blue Book.